AItoAir/tinyboom-local-app/README.md

 npm start
 ```

-In your browser, go to to access the Tinyboom Local App: http://localhost:1338
+In your browser, go to this url to access the Tinyboom Local App: http://localhost:1338